qhhoj/docs/docs/site/user_data_download.md

 # User Data Downloads

+!> Untested on VNOJ

 The DMOJ allows users to download their data.
-At the time of writing, only user comments and submission data can be downloaded.
+At the time of writing, only user comment and submission data can be downloaded.

 By default, this feature is disabled.
 To enable, uncomment the relevant settings in `local_settings.py`.